sodadata/docs/soda-cloud/sso.md

 * **Azure AD Identifier** (Section 4 in Azure).
 This is the IdP entity, ID, or Identity Provider Issuer that Soda needs
 * **Login URL** (Section 4 in Azure).
 This is the IdP SSO service URL, or Identity Provider Single Sign-On URL that Soda needs.
 * **X.509 Certificate**.
 Click the **Download** link next to **Certificate (Base64)**.
-12. Send the values and certificate to the Soda support team via email to <a href="mailto:support@soda.io" target="_blank">support@soda.io</a>.
+12. Add the copied and downloaded values to the Zendesk ticket.
 With those values, Soda completes the SSO configuration for your organization in cloud.soda.io and notifies you of completion.
 13. Test the integration by assigning the Soda application in Azure AD to a single user, then requesting that they log in.
 14. After a successful single-user test of the sign in, assign access to the Soda Azure AD app to users and/or user groups in your organization.

 ## Add Soda Cloud to Okta

-Use the procedure below to set up Soda Cloud as a web-based application (also known as a service provider) for your users in Okta.

-1. Contact <a href="mailto:support@soda.io">Soda Support</a> to request SSO set-up for Soda Cloud.
-Soda Support sends you specific values you need to configure the set up with your identity provider.
+1. Open a <a href="https://soda-io.zendesk.com/">Zendesk Support ticket</a> to request SSO set-up for Soda Cloud and provide your Soda Cloud organization identifier, accessible via **your avatar** > **Organization Settings**, in the **Organization** tab. <br />Soda Support sends you the URL that you need to configure the set up with your identity provider.
 2. As an Okta Administrator, log in to Okta and navigate **Applications** > **Applications overview**, then click **Create App Integration**.
 3. Select **SAML 2.0**.
 4. Provide a name for the application, Soda Cloud, and upload the <a href="soda-logo.png" download>Soda logo</a>.
 5. Click **Next**.
 In the **Configure SAML** tab, there are two fields to populate:
 * **Single sign on URL**
-* **Audience URI (SP Entity ID)**. <br />
+* **Audience URI (SP Entity ID)** (your Soda Cloud organization identifier) <br />
 The values for these fields are unique to your organization and are provided to you by Soda and they follow this pattern: `https://cloud.soda.io/sso/<your-organization-identifier>/saml`.
 6. Be sure to use an email address as the application username.
 7. Scroll down to **Attribute Statements** to map the following values, then click **Next** to continue.